-The slight deviations of the asset class weights between the actual and target asset mixes are due to:

-- Market Price Movements.
+The slight deviations of the asset class weights between the actual and target asset mixes are due to Market Price Movements.
 In other words, as asset prices change, weights naturally change as well.
-Vestcor is authorized to allow weights for asset classes to slightly deviate from policy weights to minimize transaction costs; however, weights are rebalanced to policy weights once deviations go beyond an allowable range. - 2.
-Asset Mix Policy Choices.
-When market conditions warrant, Vestcor will make slight modifications to allocations for clients that invest in Vestcor's Asset Mix Strategy pooled fund to take advantage of opportunities that exist in the market.
+Vestcor is authorized to allow weights for asset classes to slightly deviate from policy weights to minimize transaction costs; however, weights are rebalanced to policy weights once deviations go beyond an allowable range.